mja65/Emu68-Imager/docs/faqs.md

 - Press **Check** button, it should turn Green if all steps were completed correctly.

+### When I use the image on the Amiga it is stuck at the Emu68
+screen

+As detailed in the instructions, the default output for the is RGB.
+You will need to connect your Amiga to your monitor via the DB23 port.

+### I am experiencing errors after manually uograding from 3.1/3.2 to a later version

+It's possible the Startup-Sequence was overwritten by your uodate.
+Check for if the install process has saved a previous version as part of the upgrade process and copy the sections marked as "modified by Powershell" into the new version of the startup-sequence.

 ### It's nice there is a GUI to start, but the running of the tool is in the Terminal.
 Why?

 The tool is written in Powershell.
 Limitations in Powershell (and frankly the knowledge of the coder) make a graphical output difficult.
 Two examples: